x71c9/uranio-cli/README.md

 ### About

-*Uranio CLI* is the only package you need in order to work with Uranio.
+**`uranio-cli`** is the only package you need in order to work with Uranio.

-**Uranio** is a framework that helps you build CRUD API.
+Uranio is a framework that builds CRUD APIs.

 Uranio can be installed as one of the following repo:
 `core`, `api`, `trx`, `adm`.